 Step 2

-Mark a diagonal line from corner to corner using a light touch.
+Mark a diagonal line from corner to corner on the back of the lightest square.
 This line need only be as dark as you need to see it.
 Take care not to 'pull' on the bias with your pencil.
 (I've used the Bohin Mechanical Chalk pencil in white in the picture below.
 This chalk pencil is my first choice for a marking tool because it produces a consistently fine line.

 Step 3